OctopusDeploy/blog/blog/2021-12/deploying-sql-server-dacpac-octopus/index.md

 - **Authentication type**: List of authentication options, this post is using SQL Authentication.
 - **Username**: SQL Authentication username.
 - **Password**: Password for the SQL Authentication user.
-- **Enable multi subnet failover**: Whether or not use use multi subnet failover.
+- **Enable multi subnet failover**: Whether or not you use multi subnet failover.
 - **Additional deployment contributors**: Options that you would add if you were using `SqlPackage.exe /p:AdditionalDeploymentContributors=[what you would put here]` command line.
 - **Additional deployment contributor arguments**: Options that you would add if you were using `SqlPackage.exe /p:AdditionalDeploymentContributorArguments=[what you would put here]` command line.
 - **DACPAC Package**: The package to deploy.